Signature salad from Rome is made with chicory shoots . . . .

 Getting a fix of puntarelle salad is not a slapdash venture.
 The shoots must be separated, slivered, soaked in ice water, thoroughly dried and dressed.
 In Rome, shoppers who are impatient to satisfy their puntarelle cravings can buy pre-slivered shoots at outdoor markets, where they are scooped from large vats.
 As another alternative, Romans can buy puntarelle shredders – small, simple tools with a wire grid.
 The cook pushes each shoot through the grid, almost to the tip, to create puntarelle frills.

-I had to make do – a bit awkwardly – with a knife and a mandolin on the julienne setting, so cute, neat curlicues were in short supply in my finished salad.
+I had to make do – a bit awkwardly – with a knife and a mandolin on the julienne setting, so that cute, neat curlicues were in short supply in my finished salad.
 Truthfully, the salad wasn’t much to look at.
 It was, however, tender, crispy and fabulously pungent.
 Want to dig in?
 Get the recipe: Roman Puntarelle Salad.